josepsitjar/EOwithGEE/auto_GEE.rst

 1.3.
 Search for a scene
 ========================

-Knowing the identifier, we can look for a specific scene.
+Knowing the identifier, we can look for a specific scene (using an Earth Engine asset ID).

 Now we are going to search a Landsat 8 image from Catalonia acquired on 2015-08-03.